intern-space-program/avionics/README.md

 2. From the command line, run: `conda create env -f condaenv.yml`
 3. Activate the conda environment: `conda activate avionics`

+If you need additional packages installed, or packages that can't be installed with Conda, let the group lead know and document the requirement in your capability's README.

 ## Ground Station Setup and Dependencies
 ### Video Streaming and Display
 ### GUI Display